S1k1gam1/KazCompanies/index.md

 ## Welcome to KazCompanies page

- App neef user information to work better with him
+ App need user information to work better with him

 ### Markdown